nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 **MSS**

-1. TA lists the modules.
+1. TA requests to list modules.
-2. TAssists display the details of all the modules.
+2. TAssists displays the details of all modules.

     Use case ends.